k-willebrand/Flexible_Ops_Plan_Design/README.md

       4. Run and save the forward simulation results for each of the with the six flexible/static infrastructure alternatives

 ### Reservoir operation SDP

 1. `cluster_parfor_main_script_SDP_Evap_SteadyState.m`

-   This is the main script utilized to optimize and simulate adaptive (flexible) and non-adaptive (static) reservoir operations using SDP.
+   This is the main script utilized to optimize and simulate adaptive (flexible) and non-adaptive (static) reservoir operations using SDP based on Giuliani et al. (2016).
 This script is parallized.
-Multiple jobs can be submitted to high performance computing clusters (e.g., across different dam capacities to effeciently optimize and simulate operating policies across different discrete climate states).
+Multiple jobs can be submitted to high performance computing clusters

-   Then, postprocessing is performed to save results in a format compatible with the infrastructure planning SDP code.
+   (e.g., across different dam capacities to effeciently optimize and simulate operating policies across different discrete climate states).
+Postprocessing is then performed on intermediate simulated reservoir operating files to save results in a file format compatible with the infrastructure planning SDP code.

 2. `cluster_main_script_SDP_postProcessing.m`

-   A postprocessing script that reformats and saves the expected reservoir operations shortage costs from `cluster_parfor_main_script_SDP_Evap_SteadyState.m` into an appropriate matrix structure for use with the infrastructure planning SDP.
+   A postprocessing script that reformats and saves the expected reservoir operations shortage costs from `cluster_parfor_main_script_SDP_Evap_SteadyState.m` into an file naming convention and structure for use with the infrastructure planning SDP.

+3. `Results/Results_SDP_reservoir_ops`: folder containing previously calculated expected shortage costs for each candidate dam capacity under adaptive (flexible) and non-adaptive (static) operations.
+These files are used when running the infrastructure planning SDP with previously calcuated results from the reservoir operation SDP (recommended).

 ## Steps to Run the Model